-The Berenberg Eurozone Focus Fund (hereinafter "Fund") is a pooled investment in the form of an investment fund (fonds commun de placement (FCP)) pursuant to Part I of the Luxembourg Law of 17 December 2010 on undertakings for collective investment ("Law of 2010") and in respect of Directive 2009/65/EC of the European Parliament and of the Council of 13 July 2009 on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities.
-The registration number of the Fund at the Luxembourg Register of Trade and Companies (R.C.S.) is K1930.
+Berenberg Sustainable World Equities (hereinafter the "Fund") described in this Sales Prospectus is an investment fund in the form of an investment fund (fonds commun de placement (FCP)) pursuant to Part I of the Luxembourg Law of 17 December 2010 relating to undertakings for collective investment (the "Law of 2010") and as regards Directive 2009/65/EC of the European Parliament and of the Council of 13 July 2009 on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities.
+The registration number of the Fund at the Luxembourg Register of Trade and Companies (R.C.S.) is K1929.